Driving-under-influence charges decreased in Lancaster County in 2017, down just over 100 from the previous year.

 District Attorney Stedman proposed the Central Court model, which Lancaster County President Judge Dennis Reinaker enacted.
 The defense bar, Adult Probation and Parole Services, and district judges have also been key to the court’s success.

 About 80 cases are called for each Central Court session.
-Assistant District Attorney Ande Gonzalez is lead prosecutor, assisted by ADA Trista Boyd.
+Assistant District Attorneys Ande Gonzalez and Trista Boyd are lead prosecutors.

 Last year, at each session, action was taken in 74 percent of cases.
 Action being defined as a plea/sentencing (only in 1st-offense cases), a guilty plea, or a case being held over after a preliminary hearing or waiver of that hearing.

 As part of reform, at-risk offenders – those charged with a second or subsequent DUI – are immediately placed on SCRAM, which monitors alcohol intake, and other restrictions, such as no-alcohol orders, or drug-alcohol treatment programs.